Centennial High School (New Mexico)

 Centennial High School is a public high school in Las Cruces, New Mexico, United States, and serves approximately 1,538 students in grades 9-12.
 It is a part of Las Cruces Public Schools.

 Construction on the school began in September 2009, was completed and opened for the beginning of the 2012–2013 school year.
 The first graduation commencement for Centennial High School was held in the Spring of 2014 including both a valedictorian and a salutatorian.

 The campus includes a personal office for each faculty member; an Autism Student Center which is utilized by all the other schools in the district; and a cyber-café, which is open to students during non-academic hours.
 Each grade level is assigned its own building cluster within the campus and has a designated lunch eating area.
 While sophomores, juniors, and seniors are fully integrated, freshmen are "segregated" to slowly integrate each student to the school campus, for safety concerns, and to prevent hazing and bullying.

-The school employs eighty-two instructors, and has adopted a traditional seven-period scheduling format.
+The school employs eighty-two instructors, and has adopted a mixed scheduling format, including (the traditional seven-period).